spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-glue-api/install-the-company-account-glue-api.md

 ## 2) Set up configuration: Configure the resources available for company users

-Add the following resource to the list of resources that are accessible only for company users:
+Add the following resource to the list of resources that are accessible only to company users:

 **src/Pyz/Glue/CompanyUsersRestApi/CompanyUsersRestApiConfig.php**